Mooling0602/VanillaTeamHandler-MCDR/README.md

    **Player side**: e.g.`/team join default`

    **Server side**: e.g.`/team join default Steve`
-   > Note: if you want to add all players to the team, e.g. use `/team join default @a`
+   > Note: if you want to add all players to the team, you can use `/team join default @a`

 Then this handler will work as expected.